-Cheryl joined the CARD team in July of 2003 as a volunteer and within six months was asked to join the team as an employee.
-She is the Long Distance Screening Coordinator, supporting long distance screening processes and ongoing long distance diagnosed medical care.
-Cheryl brings with her over ten years non-profit administrative support, as well as over thirty years of system planning, implementation and supportive roles.
+Cheryl joined the CARD team in July of 2003 as a volunteer.
+She is now the Imaging Coordinator and performs duties to support radiology imaging processes and ongoing long distance diagnosed medical care.
+Cheryl brings with her over 15 years non-profit administrative support, as well as over 35 years of system planning, implementation and supportive roles.
 Her background includes Information Technology based on communications and system implementation.
 Cheryl moved to the Libby area from Denver Colorado in 2002 and she brings to the team a strong desire to benefit all patients served by the CARD programs.

 Kerensa Hanley (Research Associate)

 Kerensa joined CARD in May of 2011 as a Research Associate/Data Entry Technician.
 She is responsible for a wide variety of tasks related to healthcare delivery and research projects including: planning and assisting with data collection, consenting patients, extrapolating and verifying information, organizing and entering the data.
 Kerensa brings compassion and caring, along with a wealth of knowledge and experience to the CARD team.